When we first learn to work the double crochet stitch in rows, we learn one of the two following methods:

 - Chain 2 (does not count as a stitch), work the first dc in the first st.

 - Chain 3 (counts as first dc), work the first dc in the next st.

-While these methods are great when we’re first learning, eventually we begin to notice that both of them cause gaps in our work.
-This is when the alternate double crochet stitch becomes a great new tool to learn!
+While these methods are great when we're first learning, eventually we begin to notice that both of them cause gaps in our work.
+This is when the alternate double crochet stitch (also referred to as a chainless double crochet stitch) becomes a great new tool to learn!

 Here are a couple of the reasons I love the alternate double crochet stitch:

 - No unsightly gaps at the beginning of your rows!